 Devil Dogs to the Rescue: The Marines at the Battle of Belleau Wood

 The fate of the First World War was very much in doubt for the Allies in June 1918.
-After the exit of Russia from the conflict earlier that March, the Germans were free to reinforce their armies along the bitterly contested Western Front with 50 divisions.
-This added strength was maximized that spring as the Germans launched their largest offensive since the beginning of the war nearly four years earlier.
-As thousands of German soldiers stormed out of their trenches and raced across the battle-scarred fields of northern France, they succeeded in driving back the British and left the exhausted French on the verge of collapse.
 With the Germans only 45 miles from Paris and the Allies desperate to turn the tide of the enemy onslaught, a rare breed of American warrior was called upon to meet the crisis head-on.
-In the eyes of the commander of the American Expeditionary Force, General John J. “Black Jack” Pershing, the Marines who fought at the Battle of Belleau Wood proved, “The deadliest weapon in the world is a United States Marine and his rifle.”
+In the eyes of the commander of the American Expeditionary Force, General John J. “Black Jack” Pershing, the Marines who fought at the ensuing Battle of Belleau Wood proved, “The deadliest weapon in the world is a United States Marine and his rifle.”

 The first troops of the American Expeditionary Force hit the ground in France on June 26, 1917.
 (Photo Credit: The United States World War One Centennial Commission)